swarnali13/Scientific_Calculator_with_Python/README.md

 -In-built functions such as round(),conditional statements,Loops,print() function and many more.
 # Scope and Advantages
 -For the sake of simplicity there is limited scientific calulation tool availability.
 More scientific calculating tools such as integration,differentiation,trignometric tools etc can also be included to increase the scope of the calculator.
--It is good at dealing with exceptions such as DivisionByZero Error, DomainError, RangeError,ValueError: Math domain error etc.
+-It is good at dealing with exceptions such as:
+  -DivisionByZero Error
+  -DomainError
+  -RangeError
+  -TypeError
 -User friendly
 # Limitations
 -Cannot add or multiply more than two numbers at once